File input/output (i/o)

 There are three ways to read a file’s contents that we will cover:

-3. Use a loop.
-(This can be a for loop or a while loop!)
+function. - Use a loop.
+(This can be a

 Imagine that when we are reading the file, we are advancing a cursor through its contents.
 Which function we use just determines how far through the file we advance the cursor each time.
 If we’ve already read data in, unless we close and re-open the file (or use some different functions that we won’t talk about here), we won’t be able to read it again.